 "I remember I was throwing batting practice about the second time out, and Ted Williams was standing there in the cage watching the guys hit.
 And I was popping the ball by people, and he was getting on them that they couldn't hit me.
 'You can't hit that skinny-ass kid out there!'
 And they were swinging hard, and the more he was getting on them, the harder I was throwing.
 I think I was out there for 20 or 25 minutes.
 You're only supposed to be out there 10 minutes, and it was only the second time I threw.
 I ended up with tendonitis, inflammation in the shoulder."

 Game Three of the 1967 World Series started badly for the Red Sox.
 Gary Bell started the Saturday afternoon affair at Busch Stadium, and immediately gave up a Lou Brock triple and a Curt Flood RBI single.
 In the second, Tim McCarver led off with a single to center, and Mike Shannon followed with a home run.
 Bell got out of the inning, but George Thomas batted for him in the Sox third.
 Dick Williams called on his rookie to stop the bleeding.
 "I remember walking in from the bullpen in that one," Waslewski says.
 "And I felt like the matador walking into the ring to fight the bull because that stadium had 55,000 people, and round like that, and you just walk in and look up and all you see is people yelling and hollering and stuff.
 So that pretty much gets you pumped up."
 The first batter he would face was the speedy Lou Brock, who struck out.
 "I got Brock...I remember saying to myself if I screw up, everybody in the world is going to see it!
 You screw up, it's not just a local thing anymore!
 Everybody around the world is watching...or hearing about the game."
 Curt Flood grounded out, Roger Maris flied to right, and the rookie from Connecticut had a perfect inning.
 He would follow it with a perfect fourth, striking out Orlando Cepeda, and a perfect fifth, fanning Julian Javier.
-"He looked remarkably like Jim Lonborg," wrote one reporter.
-"I can't throw as hard as Lonborg," Waslewski told another scribe.
+Leonard Koppett of the New York Times wrote, "He looked remarkably like Lonborg the way he threw."7 "I can't throw as hard as Lonborg," Waslewski told another scribe.
 "At least, I haven't been able to throw that hard lately.
-When I'm right I'm as fast as Jim, but not now."
+When I'm right I'm as fast as Jim, but not now."8

 Roger Maris stepped into the box to start the Cardinals sixth.
 He walked on four pitches.
 "Williams came out after I walked [Maris] and he said, 'How're you feeling?'"
 Gary says.
 "And I told him, I'm starting to lose [my] concentration a little, my legs are feeling a little wobbly.
 And he says, 'alright, do the best you can.'"
 Orlando Cepeda flied out to right, and Tim McCarver also walked on four pitches.
 The tying runs were on base.
 "I didn't have a problem with Cepeda," Waslewski explains.
 "Because the way you pitched him was up and in.
 And because I was starting to lose it, that's where I was throwing the ball on a right-hander, up and in.
 So that was perfect for him.
 But it was not good that I couldn't get the ball in the strike zone for the left-handers, both of whom were looking for balls inside."

 John Wyatt came in and retired Mike Shannon and Julian Javier to get out of the inning.
 "They had a good ball club, no question about it," Waslewski says of the Cardinals.
 St. Louis tied the game in the seventh to take the win away from the starter, but Boston prevailed 8-4 to force a seventh game.
 "Waslewski did one heck of a job," Williams told the media.
 "He had no starting jobs for quite a while, but he did it today.
 He was marvelous.
 I told him that when I went out there to take him out.
 He had thrown his best for as long as he could.
-I wanted six innings out of him and he came pretty close."
-He told the United Press International "I wish 'Waz' would have gotten the victory."
-"I just ran out of gas," Gary told the same reporter.
+I wanted six innings out of him and he came pretty close."13 Williams said, "I wish 'Waz' would have gotten the victory."14 "I just ran out of gas," Waslewski said.
 "I'm not especially proud of my performance.
 I'm glad we won, but I'd rather pitch nine innings.
-I was boiling inside because I was so nervous."
+I was boiling inside because I was so nervous."15

 On December 2, 1968, Waslewski received a call from Red Sox general manager Haywood Sullivan.
 It wasn't good news.
 "The Red Sox had lost all of their infielders and some other people to the expansion teams," it was the year Kansas City and Seattle joined the American League.
 "He said, 'We had to make a trade to get a utility infielder, we have no backups for our infield.
 And we got Dick Schofield, who can play second, short, and third...and you were the only guy the Cardinals would accept."
 Gary would be heading west to join the team he pitched so well against in the 1967 World Series.
 "That was a shocker," he says of the trade.
 "That was like having your wife come up and say 'I want a divorce.'
 The shock at first is...quite a bit.
 Because you figure you're going to be around for a while."
 Once the initial shock wore off, the trade didn't seem so bad.